QAston/md-wiki-public/software-eng/linux/native_wsl_host.md

 - update packages
 - configure display settings for 2 monitors
     - search for display settings/manager
+- configure konsole and yakuake to use breeze-silver scheme
 - copy ssh keys
 ```
 mkdir ~/.ssh